JakeSidSmith/react-reorder/README.md

-# React Reorderable
+# React Reorder

-__Drag & drop, touch enabled, reorderable / sortable list, React component__
+__Drag & drop, touch enabled, reorder / sortable list, React component__

 ## About

-React Reorderable is a React component that allows the user to drag-and-drop items in a list (horizontal / vertical) or a grid.
+React Reorder is a React component that allows the user to drag-and-drop items in a list (horizontal / vertical) or a grid.

 It fully supports touch devices and auto-scrolls when a component is being dragged (check out the demo, link below).